12 Best & Easy Freelance Jobs for Beginners

 As for what you need to be a virtual assistant:

-The most important thing to remember is that you need to be a good listener as a virtual assistant.
+The most important thing to remember as a virtual assistant is to be a good listener.
 You’ll be taking notes for clients and building their schedules, so it’s important that you can listen carefully and focus on what they’re saying without getting distracted by other things going on around you.

 Data Entry Jobs